rickwassing/cicada-develop/docs/overview-interface.rst

     - The ``Height`` of the respective axes for each data type is relative to each other.
 In this example the acceleration axis is 2 times the height of the light and temperature axes.
     - The ``Length`` of the actogram determines the number of days that are displayed in one view, i.e. without scrolling.
     - The ``Plot`` dropdown menu determines whether a single or a double day is shown in each panel.
 Note that when viewing double days, the second day in the first panel is equal to the first day in the second panel, etc.
     - The ``Clock`` inputs set the start and end time for each data segment, i.e. horizontal axis.
 This is mainly used for display purposes only.
-However, currently, the only algorithm that depends on this setting is the :ref:`GGIR sleep detection algorithm <link>`.
+However, currently, the only algorithm that depends on this setting is the :ref:`GGIR sleep detection algorithm <analysis-sleep-create-sleep-window-ggir>`.
     - The ``Range`` inputs sets the minimum and maximum limits of the vertical axis.
     - The ``Log`` check-box sets the scale of the vertical axis to 'linear' or 'logarithmic (base 10)'.
 - Other data types, e.g. 'light' or 'temperature'